 We are so sorry that End of Days: Reformation to Modern Times (year 4 of our world history curriculum) isn’t ready yet.
 We know many people are eager for it!

 The “spine” textbook that we were planning to use for this year has had some major delays in production (due to hurricanes, illnesses, etc.), so we are working with a group of families right now to try to test out a variety of other books that could be used instead.
-For that reason, I don’t think it will be possible to have this book on the market until at least the fall of 2021 (and possibly later!).
+We are also praying about just making our own textbook, which seems the most likely option right now.

 Below is a list of the plans we already have for Year 4, if these would help you in the meantime.
 We would welcome any ideas or input you have!